trucki-eu/RS485-Interface-for-Sun-GTIL2-1000/README.md

 ![Overview SDM630 ESPHome HomeAssistant monitor](/assets/images/SDM630_ESPHome_HomeAssistant_monitor.PNG)

 In SDM630 mode the RS485 interface pcb uses the UART TX Pin to send a status telegram every 2s.
-As mentioned before the R19/J5 has to be closed for SDM630 mode anyway.
+As mentioned before the R19/J5/(switch to RS485) has to be closed for SDM630 mode anyway.
 The status telegram follows the modbus protocol and contains six static start bytes: 0x10, 0x10, 0x00, 0x00, 0x00, 0x09, 0x12.
 The start bytes are followed by nine 16bit words of data: AC Display, AC Setpoint, VGrid, VBat, DAC Value, Calibration step, Inverter Temperature, SDM630 Power (4 byte float).
 The final 2 bytes is a 16bit CRC.

 You can use ESPHome to send the status values to HomeAssistant, ioBroker, etc. Just connect +5V, GND and RX of an ESP8266/32 module to the UART port of the RS485 interface pcb: